yehtetaung4466/geneate-excel/README.md

 Each table will have:
 - A header with the table name
 - A structured list of its columns
-- Columns: Logical Name, Physical Name, Data Type, Constraint, Remark
+- Columns: Column Name, Data Type

 ## 📌 Notes